xhubio/nanook-website/docs/tutorials/createGenerator.md

 ---

-First of all we need to update the Excel sheet to use the new generator.
+First of all, we need to update the Excel sheet to use the new generator.

 ![step4](/img/tutorials/t2/step4.png)

-As you can see in the image we added two new 'FieldSubSection'.
-Also three more test cases are added just to make it more interesting.
+As you can see in the image, we added two new 'FieldSubSection'.
+Also, three more test cases are added just to make it more interesting.

-Also we removed the static email and replaced it with a generator call.
+We also removed the static email and replaced it with a generator call.
-We used the same generator three times with different parameter.
+We use the same generator three times with different parameters.

 Let’s create a generator which creates a person data record.
 The data to be generated is: